A vote to approve amendments to the constitution and bylaws was unanimously passed at the annual business meeting on October 21st, 2017.

 Proposed amendments to this Constitution may be initiated by three-quarters of the Board of Directors or may be submitted by petition to the President.
 The petition must be signed by a minimum of one-tenth of the members in good standing.

 All proposed amendments must be distributed to the general membership at least thirty (30) days before the Annual Business Meeting.
-Proposed amendments must be ratified by two-thirds of the members in good standing present at the Annual Business Meeting.
+Proposed amendments must be ratified by a two-thirds vote of the members in good standing present at the Annual Business Meeting.

 Article VIII.
 Dissolution